Donovantxy/fedtx/README.md

 ## Running the application

-1 - Make suere you have NODE, NPM installed on your machine, clone the repository and get into the folder from shell, then:
+1 - Make suere you have **NodeJs**, and **npm** installed on your machine, clone the repository and get into the folder from shell, then:

 2 - Run `npm i`